-Your city registration (Anmeldung) is the major step when moving to Germany, as it provides you with the city registration certificate (Meldebestätigung).
-You will require this for a wide range of official services in Germany, for example opening a bank account, getting a tax ID, getting a new job or the Residence Permit (esp. for non-EU students).
+Your city registration (Anmeldung) is the major step when moving to Germany, as it provides you with the city registration certificate (Meldebestätigung)- keep this document safe.
+You will require this for a wide range of official services in Germany, for example opening a bank account, getting a tax ID, or the Residence Permit (esp. for non-EU students).
 Most residents' offices in significant regions offer online arrangement appointments wherein you chose the option to "Meldeangelegenheiten" to register your address.